Slate of new, local ventures continue to open

 "I've had a lot of city work.
 A lot of it was whenever the ice storm happened," he said.
 "There were a lot of busted piped and it's been kind of overwhelming."

-"Ten years ago I started out as an apprentice," Rowland said.
+"Ten years ago, I started out as an apprentice," Rowland said.
 "I went to Indian Capital [Technology Center] for electricity, carpentry and plumbing.
 Then I met a guy that worked at Mullin Plumbing and that's how I started out.
-About five years ago I got my journeyman's [license], and about a year later I got my medical gas license.
-Then two years later I got me contractors license."
+About five years ago I got my journeyman's [license], and about a year later, I got my medical gas license.
+Then two years later, I got my contractor's license."

 Those needing plumbing repairs can call Chief Cornerstone LLC Plumbing at 918-931-4491.

-Practically everyone knows someone who can't bring themselves to throw stuff away.
-Once homes become cluttered, it's common for people to throw out the things that they don't need, but would have preferred to keep.
-But instead of tossing away out-of-season possessions, working equipment, or family heirlooms, people can store them at Sav-A-Buc Storage & Parking.
+Practically everyone knows someone who can't stand to throw stuff away.
+Once homes become cluttered, it's common for people to throw out the things they don't need, but would have preferred to keep.
+But instead of tossing away out-of-season possessions, working equipment, or family heirlooms, they can store them at Sav-A-Buc Storage & Parking.

-Located on West Choctaw Street, the storage facility's owners are working to get the business up and running again, as the property has been left empty for some time.
+The storage facility is located on West Choctaw Street, and its owners are working to get the business up and running again, as the property has been empty for some time.

 "One of my partners and I actually have another storage facility [in Oktaha] and kind of liked the business," Ray Walters, Sav-A-Buc Storage owner, said.
 "We were looking around and saw that was kind of vacant there, so we thought it would be a great opportunity to expand over into the Tahlequah area."

 Those who rent a unit get 24-hour access to their storage.
-Renters will be given a code to get into the gate, and the site has security cameras.
-For those interested in renting a unit at Sav-A-Buc Storage & Parking, call 918-816-1511.
+Renters will be given a code to get through the gate, and the site has security cameras.
+Those interested in renting a unit at Sav-A-Buc Storage & Parking can call 918-816-1511.

-Before people go shopping for a new appliance, they might want to try getting their old one fixed.
-At Winsett Appliance Repair, they offer pick-up and drop-off service, and free estimates.
+Before shopping for a new appliance, owners might want to try getting their old ones fixed.
+Winsett Appliance Repair offers pick-up and drop-off service, and free estimates.
 The new business can fix doors, lights, washer and dryers, mount TVs and more.
-The repair shop, offering both residential and commercial services, is located at 15055 W. 733 Rd. in Tahlequah, two miles west of Grand View School.
+The repair shop, offering both residential and commercial services, is at 15055 W. 733 Rd. in Tahlequah, two miles west of Grand View School.
 For more information, call 918-822-7879.

 The city's business lineup has also added Sweet Arts Bake House to the menu.
 Rob Skala and Lavonda Terrell-Skala have acquired and renovated the former Kelly's Tea Room.
 Terrell-Skala learned the art of baking from her father, a pastry chef, who studied in the oldest bakery in Budapest.